The BEST Red Velvet Cake

 - 1 teaspoon distilled white vinegar

-- 1 and 1/3 cups (320 ml) buttermilk room temperature
+- 1 ⅓ cups buttermilk at room temperature (320 ml)

 For the cream cheese frosting:

-- 12 ounces cream cheese softened
+- 12 ounces brick-style cream cheese softened (340 grams)

 - ¾ cup unsalted butter softened (175 grams)

-- 3 cups (360 grams) powdered sugar
+- 3 cups powdered sugar (360 grams)

-- 1 and 1/2 teaspoons pure vanilla extract
+- 1 ½ teaspoons pure vanilla extract

-- Preheat oven to 350°F (177°C).
+- To make the red velvet cake layers: Preheat the oven to 350°F (177°C).
 Spray two 9-inch cake pans well with nonstick cooking spray, line the bottoms of the pans with parchment paper, and set aside.

 - In a large mixing bowl, whisk together the cake flour, cocoa powder, baking soda, and salt.
-Then sift the dry ingredients to remove any lumps of cocoa powder.
+Then, sift the dry ingredients to remove any lumps of cocoa powder.
 Set aside.

 - Mix in the dry ingredients in three additions alternating with the buttermilk, starting and ending with the dry ingredients.
-Make sure to mix each addition until just combined and be careful not to over mix the batter.
+Make sure to mix in each addition until just combined and be careful not to over mix the batter.

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, beat the cream cheese until smooth.
-Add the butter and mix for about 30 seconds-1 minute until well combined and smooth.
+- To make the cream cheese frosting: In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, beat the cream cheese until smooth.
+Add the butter and mix for about 30 seconds to 1 minute until well combined and smooth.

 - Mix in the powdered sugar and vanilla extract and continue mixing until fully combined, scraping down the sides of the bowl as needed.

-- Level the tops of each cake with a knife or cake leveler.
+- To assemble the cake: Level the tops of each cake with a knife or cake leveler.
 Place one of the cake layers on a cake stand or plate, top with a layer of frosting, and smooth it out into one even layer.
 Place the second layer on top, then use the remaining frosting to frost the top and sides of the cake.